 - Not the best multiplayer game mode

-Gran Turismo Sport is a PS4 exclusive game, which is another very realistic racing sim without being overly complex.
+Gran Turismo 7 is a PlayStation exclusive game, which is another very realistic racing sim without being overly complex.
 The game is supported by motor racing’s governing body, the FIA, and so is renowned for its competitive aspects.
-As it is a PS4 exclusive, this game is obviously not an option for beginners on other consoles or on PC.
+As it is a PlayStation exclusive, this game is obviously not an option for beginners on other consoles or on PC.

-Although not very platform compatible, the game has plenty of different racing setups, from entry-level all the way through to some very advanced rigs.
-There are plenty of different game modes to try in GT Sport, ranging from different time trial-style modes through a career mode, as well as multiplayer.
+Although not very platform compatible, the game is compatible with plenty of different racing setups, from entry-level all the way through to some very advanced rigs.
+There are lots of different game modes to try in GT7, ranging from different time trial-style modes through a career mode, as well as multiplayer.

 Lots Of Variety

-There are more than 320 cars to choose from in GT Sport, which can be used on more than 80 different track layouts.
+There are more than 440 cars to choose from in Gran Turismo 7, which can be used on more than 100 different track layouts.
 The realism of the game is up there with some of the best racing simulators on the market, but once again you do not need to be a very skilled player to get the hang of the racing experience.
 Using the time trials and daily races are great ways to improve too.

 - Great competitive racing sim